silent-grim/cyber-labs/Logs/day1-lab-setup-and-baseline.md

-# Day 1 — Lab Setup & Baseline Understanding
+# Day 1 — Lab Setup & Foundational Understanding

 ## Objective

-To set up a controlled lab environment and gain foundational understanding of system behavior, networking, and port states.
+To set up a controlled lab environment and develop a foundational understanding of system behavior, networking, and port states.

 ---